jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

         UBE().__class__ = TE
     TypeError: __class__ assignment: 'TE' object layout differs from 'UBE'

-The differing "layout", in these error messages, for us means Java class.
+The "layout" mentioned in these error messages means a different Java class in our implementation.
 So the Java representation of ``UBE`` is the same as ``NE``, but different from ``TE``, ``BE`` and their clique.